 'Magic,' he told me.

 'I meant, how did you know I'd say orchids?'
-I said sarcastically.
+I said as my brain continued to deny what my eyes were showing it.
 'Where did you hide them?
 And how did you really do that?'

 'Magic, real magic,' he told me.
 He waved his wand again and a dozen red roses appeared alongside the orchids.
 They materialised out of nothing, I had no idea how he did it.